North Carolina: Climate

 Elevation above sea level is most responsible for temperature change across the state, with the mountainous regions being coolest year-round.
 The climate is also influenced by the Atlantic Ocean and the Gulf Stream, especially in the coastal plain.
 These influences tend to cause warmer winter temperatures along the coast, where temperatures only occasionally drop below the freezing point at night.
 The coastal plain averages around 1 in of snow or ice annually, and in many years, there may be no snow or ice at all.

 The Atlantic Ocean exerts less influence on the climate of the Piedmont region, which has hotter summers and colder winters than along the coast, though winters are still mild.

 North Carolina experiences severe weather both in summer and in winter, with summer bringing threat of hurricanes, tropical storms, heavy rain, and flooding.
 Destructive hurricanes that have hit North Carolina include Hurricane Fran, Hurricane Florence, Hurricane Floyd, Hurricane Hugo, and Hurricane Hazel, the latter being the strongest storm ever to make landfall in the state, as a Category 4 in 1954.
-Hurricane Isabel ranks as the most destructive of the 21st century.
+Hurricane Helene ranks as the most destructive of the 21st century.

 North Carolina averages fewer than 20 tornadoes per year, many of them produced by hurricanes or tropical storms along the coastal plain.
 Tornadoes from thunderstorms are a risk, especially in the eastern part of the state.
-The western Piedmont is often protected by the mountains, which tend to break up storms as they try to cross over; the storms will often re-form farther east.
+The western Piedmont is often protected by the mountains, which tend to break up storms as they cross over; the storms will often re-form farther east.
 A phenomenon known as "cold-air damming" often occurs in the northwestern part of the state, which can weaken storms but can also lead to major ice events in winter.

 In April 2011, the worst tornado outbreak in North Carolina's history occurred.
 Thirty confirmed tornadoes touched down, mainly in the Eastern Piedmont and Sandhills, killing at least 24 people.
 In September 2019 Hurricane Dorian hit the area.